PiligrimPiP/PowerMill/README.md

 Further work is dedicated to add an installation functionality.

 Regards,
-Konstantin Kracchenko
+Konstantin Kravchenko

-_PhD in Engineering_
+_PhD in Engineering_,
 _Ekaterinburg, Russia_